almostearthling/when-command/po/USAGE.md

 ## Create object file

-After editing the `.po` file, the following command
+After editing the `.po` file, the following commands create a localization file in a subtree of `share/locale` that is ready for packaging and distribution:

 ```
+$ mkdir -p share/locale/it/LC_MESSAGES
 $ msgfmt po/it.po -o share/locale/it/LC_MESSAGES/when-command.mo
 ```